qas/boilerplate-nodejs-swagger/README.md

 <br />

-**Koa REST API Boilerplate** is a highly opinionated boilerplate template for building a RESTful API application with TypeScript & Koa.
-This template comes loosely-typed.
+**Koa REST API Boilerplate** is a highly opinionated boilerplate template for building a RESTful API application with TypeScript & Koa - this template comes loosely-typed.

 This boilerplate includes the following features: